State Senate votes to largely prohibit sale of firefighting foam linked to water pollution in Washington

 The state Senate passed legislation Saturday to sharply restrict the sale of a class of firefighting foams linked to water pollution in Washington and elsewhere in the nation.

 State Senate Bill 6413, approved 39-8, would largely prohibit — as of 2020 — the sale of firefighting foams containing polyfluoroalkyl and perfluoroalkyl chemicals — known as PFAS.
-Those chemicals have been in found in some drinking-water wells on Whidbey Island, Issaquah, Joint Base Lewis0McChord and Airway Heights near Fairchild Air Force Base.
+Those chemicals have been in found in some drinking-water wells on Whidbey Island, Issaquah, Joint Base Lewis-McChord and Airway Heights near Fairchild Air Force Base.

 “Hopefully, with this bill passing, we will limit future contamination,” said Sen. Kevin Van De Wege, a Sequim Democrat who sponsored the bill.